What is a proof coin?

-Bullion dealers often list a variety of gold and silver coins as being of varying conditions.
+Bullion dealers often list their gold and silver coins as being of varying conditions - proof, Brilliant Uncirculated, and bullion coins.
+We often get asked what is a proof coin, and what are the differences between the three types of coin?
 Below we explain the different names for the striking standards used, and the coin finish for each standard.

-Coin making is a complex process, but the production cycle is quite straightforward: blanks (metal coin discs) are cut out from metal sheets.
+The coin making process is complex, but the production cycle is quite straightforward: blanks (metal coin discs) are cut out from metal sheets.
 These blanks are then washed and dried ready for production.
 Refiners like The Royal Mint will select the best blanks to become proof coins, then the next best as Brilliant Uncirculated, and the remainder become Bullion coins.

 A proof coin is the highest quality of coin a mint produces.
 These coins are attributed a